-All of these are potentially life threatening conditions so, the sooner we can identify the head pressing as abnormal behavior the better.
+All of these are potentially life threatening conditions.
+So the sooner we can identify cats head pressing as abnormal behavior the better.

-The important thing about identifying any medical condition is identifying your own cat’s normal behaviour versus what’s unusual.
+The important thing about identifying any medical condition is identifying your own cat’s normal behavior versus what’s unusual.

-This is especially important for conditions where the symptoms may closely resemble a normal feline behaviour.
+This is especially important for conditions where the symptoms may closely resemble a normal feline behavior.

 A head pressing cat will persistently press his head against a solid surface for no apparent reason and for extended periods of time.